 At the battery end of the cable, one water-resistant 3.5 mm female connector links to the visual alerts.
 Another connector routes the detector's audio to the rider's choice of communications system, often a helmet headset or earbud speakers.
 A wireless headset ($70) can also be used to convey the mono alerts to a single helmet speaker.

-The third connector links to an optional Blinder laser jammer, the best in the business at countering the speed laser.
+The third connector links to an optional Blinder laser jammer, good at countering speed lasers.
 Some may feel that a motorcycle is too poor a target to be much concerned about lasers.
 Poor compared to a car, perhaps, but most lasers can easily clock a motorcycle at 700 feet or more.
-And with 35,000-odd lasers in service nationwide, laser protection is worth considering.
+And with 95,000-odd lasers in service nationwide, laser protection is worth considering.

 The TPX radar detector sits on a well-designed quick-release plate; with its adapter installed it slides into any mount from Ram or Techmount.
 (It mates with a TPX mount sans the adapter.)